 “You and your damn watch.
 You never take it off.
 Not for the shower.
-Not for when we go out to a fancy restaurant.
 Not when we have sex.”
 Lucy shouted the last sentence at an even higher volume.

-The TSA agent stepped between Ian and Lucy, her roundness obscuring Ian and Lucy’s view of each other.
-“You two are going to have to leave now or I’m going to call the Airport Police.”
+The TSA agent stepped between Ian and Lucy, her roundness obscuring their view of each other.
+“You two are going to have to leave now or I’m going to call the airport police.”
 She added in a hushed voice, “I’m in a good mood today because I won the instant lottery yesterday, which is the only reason I haven’t already called the police.”
 She flicked her hand.
 “Git.
 Scoot.
 Now.”

 “We have to go, Lucy.
 I’m sorry.”
 Ian shuffled his feet.
 “I am really sorry.”

 “You’re out of your mind.
 We’ll talk about this later.”
-Lucy pressed her lips together like she was sealing them with superglue, as if contradicting her just spoken words, determined never to speak with Ian again.
-Ian reached for her hand, but Lucy swatted his hand away, making a smaller, but still audible thunderclap.
+Lucy pressed her lips together as if she were sealing them with superglue, as if contradicting her just spoken words, determined never to speak with him again.
+Ian reached for her hand, but Lucy swatted it away, making a smaller, but still audible thunderclap.

 “I’m sorry we’re not going to Greece.
 I’m sorry.
 I’ll make it up to you.
 I promise.”
 With his backpack slung over his shoulder, Ian shuffled his feet along the floor.

 Lucy wiped her eyes with the back of her palm.
-She rummaged through her bag, found a pack of tissues, and wiped her eyes some more.
-Wavy lines that looked like the beach after the tide had come in and out and a hundred times over the same spot covered her forehead.
+She rummaged through her bag, found a pack of tissues, and dabbed under her eyes.
+Wavy lines that looked like the beach after the tide had come in and out a hundred times over the same spot covered her forehead.
 Her chest heaved as she breathed.

-“We have to talk about your problem,” Lucy said after she slammed the door to their Hartford, Connecticut apartment so forcefully that paint flakes flew off.
+“We have to talk about your problem,” Lucy said after she slammed the door to their Hartford apartment.
 “We’re going to talk about this, as much as I hate you now, as much as I don’t want to talk to you ever again, and as much as I don’t want to be in the apartment with you.”
 Lucy paused.
 “Or even in the same state.”